Mohamed-Khair1607/covid-dashboard/REadmE2.md

 ```

 ---

-## 🙏 Help Me Not Break This

 Found a bug?
-Think my layout looks like a 2005 Geocities page?
+Think my layout looks like a 2007 Geocities page?

-→ **Open an issue.** Bonus points for screenshots and console errors.
-→ **PRs welcome.** Just don’t delete all my CSS.
-I’m proud of that 10px margin.
-→ **Docs confusing?** Rewrite them.
-I’ll thank you in the next commit.

 ---

-## 📜 License

-MIT — Do whatever.
-Sell it.
-Fork it.
-Put it on a billboard.
-Just don’t blame me if the forecast says “everyone dies” and it doesn’t happen.

----

-## 🙇 Shoutouts

-- Johns Hopkins CSSE — for the cleanest pandemic data we’ll ever get
-- Plotly + Dash team — for giving us a Python framework that doesn’t treat us like children
-- My cat — for walking on my keyboard during deployment.
-You’re the real MVP.

----

-## ⚠️ IMPORTANT DISCLAIMER
+##  IMPORTANT DISCLAIMER

 > This app was built for **learning, research, and mild procrastination**.
 The predictions?
-Based on old data + simple models. **Do NOT use this to make real public health decisions.** If you do, I will send you a strongly worded email (and maybe a meme).
+Based on old data + simple models. **Do NOT use this to make real public health decisions.**

 ---

-Made with 💥 stubbornness and Dash callbacks.
-Deploy it.
-Break it.
-Fix it.
  Share it.

 ---